thephpleague/omnipay-sagepay/README.md

 `request->setCardReference($saved_token);`

-This CardReference will remain active on the gateway whether this transaction is authorised or not, so can be used multiple times.
+This CardReference will remain active on the gateway whether this transaction is authorized or not, so can be used multiple times.

 # Basket format